StyleCI/Docs/configuration.md

 If you are on a newer paid plan, then you will have access to support for fixing PHP, JS, CSS, Vue.js, Python, and more.
 If you are on the open source plan, then you will get support for PHP baked in.

 The configuration format differs significantly between PHP and other languages.
-As well as this, the config file format used for multiple languages rather than just PHP will only be accepted if your plan supports it.
+As well as this, the format used for multiple languages rather than just PHP will only be accepted if your plan supports it.

 > {info} By default, we will assume you have a PHP repo, and so if you provide no config, you will get all the defaults.